ChainAgnostic/CAIPs/CAIPs/caip-25.md

         ...
       }
     },
-    "optional":{
+    "optionalNamespaces":{
       "eip155:42161": {
         "methods": ["eth_sendTransaction", "eth_signTransaction", "get_balance", "personal_sign"],
         "events": ["accountsChanged", "chainChanged"]
     },
     "sessionProperties": {
       "expiry": "2022-12-24T17:07:31+00:00",
       "caip154-mandatory": "true"
     }
   }
 }
-}
 ```

 The JSON-RPC method is labelled as `provider_authorization` and both the
-"required" and "optional" arrays are populated with objects each
+"requiredNamespaces" and "optionalNamespaces" arrays are populated with
-named after the scope of authorization:
+`namespace` objects each named after the scope of authorization:
 1. EITHER an entire ChainAgnostic [namespace][]
 2. OR a specific [CAIP-2][] in that namespace.

-Each object contains the following parameters:
+Each `namespace` object contains the following parameters:
 - chains - array of [CAIP-2][]-compliant `chainId`'s.
 This parameter MAY be
   omitted if the chain scope is already given by the name of the object.
 - methods - array of JSON-RPC methods expected to be used during the session
 - events - array of JSON-RPC message/events expected to be emitted during the
   session

-The `required` array MUST contain 1 or more of these objects; the `optional`
+The `requiredNamespaces` array MUST contain 1 or more of these objects, and MUST
-array MAY contain 0 or more of them, but MUST NOT be present if empty of any
+be present; the `optionalNamespaces` array MUST contain 1 or more of them, if
-objects.
+present.

-A special case is the `sessionProperties` object, which MUST be in the
+A third object is the `sessionProperties` object, all of whose properties MUST
-`optional` array if present, as applications cannot mandate session variables to
+be in the interpreted as optional, since requesting applications cannot mandate
-providers.
-Because they are optional, providers MAY respond with all of the
+session variables to providers.
+Because they are optional, providers MAY respond
-requested properties, or a subset of the session properties, or no
+with all of the requested properties, or a subset of the session properties, or no
 `sessionProperties` object at all; they MAY even replace the values of the
 optional session properties with their own values.
+The `sessionProperties`
+object MUST contain 1 or more properties if present.

-Applications are expected to
+Requesting applications are expected to track all of these returned properties in
-track all of these returned properties in the session object identified by the
+the session object identified by the `sessionId`.
+All properties and their values
-`sessionIdentifier`.
-All properties and their values MUST conform to definitions
+MUST conform to definitions in [CAIP-170][], and MUST be ignored (rather than
-in [CAIP-170][].
+tracked) if they do not.

 ### Response